Managed Databases

 General information

-Basic information about cloud databases: description, fees and more
+Basic information about Managed Databases: description, fees and more

 PostgreSQL

-PostgreSQL is an open source object-relational database.
-It is oriented on speed and extensibility - you can connect any external data sources, create new data types and functions
+PostgreSQL is an open-source object-relational database.
+It focuses on speed and extensibility—you can connect any external data sources, create new data types, and functions

 PostgreSQL for 1C

-PostgreSQL for 1C - PostgreSQL version with necessary extensions for efficient work with 1C:Enterprise
+PostgreSQL for 1C is a version of PostgreSQL with the necessary extensions for efficient operation with 1C:Enterprise

 PostgreSQL TimescaleDB

-PostgreSQL TimescaleDB is a version of PostgreSQL with the TimescaleDB extension that can be used to store time series
+PostgreSQL TimescaleDB is a version of PostgreSQL with the TimescaleDB extension, which can be used to store time-series data

 MySQL semi-sync

-MySQL semi-sync is an open source relational database management system that is easy to manage and scale.
-Suitable for most data handling tasks
+MySQL semi-sync is an open-source relational database management system that is easy to manage and scale.
+It is suitable for most data-related tasks

 MySQL sync

-MySQL sync is an open source solution for MySQL.
-Powered by Percona Server for MySQL with XtraDB storage subsystem
+MySQL sync is an open-source solution for MySQL.
+It is based on Percona Server for MySQL with the XtraDB storage engine

 Redis

-Redis is a key-value storage.
-It refers to in-memory databases - all data is in RAM and periodically replicated to disk
+Redis is a key-value data store.
+It is an in-memory database — all data resides in RAM and is periodically replicated to disk

 Kafka

-Kafka - data bus for Cloud Native applications with microservice architecture
+Kafka — a message bus for Cloud Native applications with microservice architecture